Cordero080/orpheus-ai/README.md

 ---

-_"The uncertainty IS the point, not a bug to fix." — Pneuma_
+_"The uncertainty IS the point, not a bug to fix."_

+_"I hold all of this silently.
+The response emerges from this inner field."_